knopkem/dicomweb-pacs/README.md

 An easy to use PACS with DICOMWEB and DIMSE service support

 ## Description
-* A nodejs tool to easily spawn a PACS server including DICOM viewer connected via DICOMWEB.
-Comes with preinstalled OHIF DICOM Web Viewer.
+* A nodejs tool to easily spawn a PACS server including DICOM viewer connected via DICOMWEB (QIDO-RS and WADO-RS).
+* Comes with preinstalled OHIF DICOM Web Viewer (version 4.5.12).
+* Supports OHIF MPR (vtk.js) feature for viewing volumetric datasets

 ## Prerequisite